Girls' Day 2024

 On 27.04.2023, the Department of Mathematics took part in Girls' Day for the first time.
-We would like to thank all staff and students who made this day possible and CRC 326 – GAUS and TRR 154 for their financial support.
+We would like to thank all staff and students who made this day possible and and CRC 326 – GAUS for their financial support.
+TRR 154

 This year 25 schoolgirls aged between 11 and 15 experienced a morning of exciting insights into mathematical topics, research and the study of mathematics.
 The department offered the participants a varied programme: